NGONG PING 360

 Ngong Ping Village and the Giant Buddha

 Ngong Ping Village is part of the Ngong Ping 360 experience.
 The village which opened at the same time as the cable car was constructed in traditional Chinese architectural style and designed to reflect the character of the surrounding environment.
-The village is home to “Walking with Buddha” and “Monkey’s Tale Theatre” attractions, “Ngong Ping Teahouse”, Ngong Ping Nature Centre and a variety of restaurants, café’s and gift shops.
-There is a charge for entry to “Walking with Buddha” and “Monkey’s Tale Theatre” or visitors can take advantage of the “Journey of Enlightenment Package” which includes a cable car round trip and entry to both these attractions.
+The village is home to “Walking with Buddha” attraction, a new XD theatre attraction (due to open in mid 2014 to replace “Monkey’s Tale Theatre which closed in late 2013), “Ngong Ping Teahouse”, Ngong Ping Nature Centre and a variety of restaurants, café’s and gift shops.
+There is a charge for entry to “Walking with Buddha” or visitors can take advantage of the “Journey of Enlightenment Package” which includes a cable car round trip and entry to this attraction.

 Ngong Ping Village